Courses

 SPAN 422 — Cultural History of Spanish Lang

-Provides a general overview of the Spanish language as the result of historical and cultural developments.
-Examines the main characteristics of the Spanish language and the different varieties of Spanish that are spoken today.
+This course provides a general overview of the historical and cultural developments that have shaped the Spanish language throughout the centuries.
+It also examines the main characteristics of Spanish and its different varieties spoken today.
 Conducted in Spanish.

 Prerequisite: Two Spanish courses beyond 301 or 302.